johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Typography/ShadowGuide.md

 } from '@bodiless/vital-layout';

-// Recompose the Default token by using the Base component. const Default = asLayoutToken(vitalLayoutBase.Base, {
+// Recompose the Default token by using the Base component. const Default = asLayoutToken(vitalLayoutBase.Default, {
   // Then assign the tokens that will give us default style/behaviors
   // of the header/footer components.
   Components: {